 One of my great pleasures in life is reading.
-Reading expands the mind, develops imagination, allows us to think creatively, and improves focus and concentration skills.
-As a reading specialist, I use my knowledge and experience from my Educational Therapy Masters and My English and Creative Writing Masters in my reading instruction.
+Reading expands the mind, develops imagination, allows us to think creatively, and improves focus and concentration.
+As a reading specialist, I use my knowledge and experience from my Educational Therapy, English and Creative Writing, and Special Education training to inform my instruction.
+I continued researching COVID-19 and Distance Learning, Students With Disabilities, And Assistive Technology for my third Master's research thesis in Special Education from Notre Dame de Namur University in Belmont, California.
 I treat my students with respect, and I make learning fun.
 I am committed to helping all students and those impacted by school closures during the pandemic who have fallen behind academically.

 Specialized Tutoring